Raoul1808/psv/README.md

 > [!WARNING]
 >
-> `wgpu` has a fairly high MSRV, so make sure your Rust toolchain is up-to-date!
+> `wgpu` has a fairly high MSRV requirement, so make sure your Rust toolchain is up-to-date!

 Pre-requisites:
 - An up-to-date Rust toolchain, preferrably installed using [rustup](https://rustup.rs)